-The number of hackers and fraudsters targeting banks has risen sharply as the security measures put in place to protect people’s accounts aren’t matching the speed in which computer geniuses can gain access.
+The number of hackers and fraudsters targeting banks has risen sharply.
+Security measures put in place to protect people’s accounts aren’t matching the speed in which computer geniuses can gain access.

 “online fraud is costing banks $15 billion each year”

 According to internationalbanker.com, online fraud is costing banks $15 billion each year, outlined in the 2016 Javelin Identity Fraud Study.
-In 2015, there were 13.1 million instances of fraud, which has now been widely accepted as a ‘normal’ part of doing business.
-However, despite incorporating severe security measures into their systems, banks and credit-card companies are still being hacked on a regular basis.
+In 2015, there were 13.1 million instances of fraud.
+It is now a ‘normal’ part of doing business.
+Hacking in banks and credit card companies still happen on a regular basis.
+It happens despite incorporating severe security measures into their systems.

 Fraud prevention measures are evolving constantly as fraudsters find innovative ways to access online data.
-Increased security is developed to combat the threat, including “biometrics, artificial intelligence (AI) or even blockchain.
+The increase in security will combat the threat, including “biometrics, artificial intelligence (AI) or even blockchain.
 Banks have an opportunity to increase transparency, deepen their insights and enhance security to minimize fraudulent activity.”

 International banker states that US banks really need to think about their vulnerabilities.
-In the United Kingdom, EMV fraud is not so much a problem because British banks incorporated an extra layer of security with the chip and PIN model, which requires a four-digit identification number along with the chip/credit card.
-Experts say that if US banks added an extra layer of authentication such as a PIN or digital fingerprint on the EMV chip, they would experience less fraud.
+In the United Kingdom, EMV fraud is not so much a problem.
+British banks incorporated an extra layer of security with the chip and PIN model.
+It requires a four-digit identification number along with the chip/credit card.
+Experts say US would experience less fraud if they added an extra layer of authentication.
+These include PIN or digital fingerprint on the EMV chip.

-For using the likes of Apple Pay, where you touch your phone on the payment point to approve funds, biometric hardware is even more important.
-Finger print scanning or even eye scans have been included on some devices to allow access to payments.
+For the likes of Apple Pay, biometric hardware is even more important.
+You use it by touching your phone on the payment point to approve funds.
+Finger print scanning or even eye scans are part of some devices to allow access to payments.
 Biometrics are even advancing to the point at which after users sign-on with physical biometric authentication, companies can use behavioral biometric authentication to detect fraud.